ChxrlieExe33/social-konnect-front/README.md

 - RxJs & Signals for reactive state management
 - Authentication handling using guards & interceptors
 - API calls to paginated & non-paginated endpoints
+- Use of reactive forms in most places for a more modern approach
-- Route resolvers to retrieve data before a component is loaded
+- Route resolvers for some pages to retrieve data before a component is loaded

 # Development server